 What is a LOINC Code?

 Firstly, LOINC provides a unique identifier for each medical observation – such as lab test.
-It also provides additional information, such as standardised specimen type, category etc. LOINC is an internationally recognized classification system.
-It is often requested in regulatory data submissions to provide context to clinical measurement data, for example Labs and ECG.
+It also provides additional information, such as standardized specimen type, category, etc. LOINC is an internationally recognized classification system.
+It is often requested in regulatory data submissions to provide context to clinical measurement data, for example, Labs and ECG.

 What about LOINC Codes for SDTM?

-CDISC/NCI provide controlled terms for observations such as Lab test names (LBTESTCD, LBTEST) etc. So why would another classification system be useful?
+CDISC/NCI provides controlled terms for observations such as Lab test names (LBTESTCD, LBTEST), etc. So why would another classification system be useful?
 The simple answer lies in the difference between the classification systems.
 The CDISC/NCI controlled terms for Lab test are not unique.
-Instead they require additional information to differentiate the lab test.
+Instead, they require additional information to differentiate the lab test.
 But LOINC codes are unique, so only the code is required to identify the test.

 From the CDISC NCI SDTM Controlled terms: